You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 One of the most underrated effects of whitelisting is how it expands who your ads are actually reaching.

 When you run all ads from your brand page, Meta learns to associate your handle and visual identity with a particular audience profile.
 Over time, the algorithm narrows in on those same people, often the ones who already engage with or purchase from you.
-That’s good for efficiency, but it limits growth.
+That is good for efficiency, but it limits growth.

 Running ads from a whitelisted page brings a new learning path.